compositephp/php-datamapper-benchmark/README.md

 1. Clone or download this repository
 2. Run `composer update`
 3. Execute `docker-compose up`
-4. Run benchmarks for each ORM separately:
+4. Run benchmarks for each DataMapper separately:
    * `php src/test-laravel.php`
    * `php src/test-cycle.php`
    * `php src/test-doctrine.php`
    * `php src/test-composite.php`

 ## Note
-This is a synthetic benchmark focused on speed and memory consumption and does not compare the feature list of the ORMs.
-Feel free to note any problems, inaccuracies, or shortcomings in using these ORMs and make a pull request to fix them.
+This is a synthetic benchmark focused on speed and memory consumption and does not compare the feature list of the projects.
+Feel free to note any problems, inaccuracies, or shortcomings in using these projects and make a pull request to fix them.